Grilled Shrimp Kabobs are simple to make and perfect for an easy summer meal. The lemon marinade for grilled shrimp is so flavorful and fresh tasting.

 - Grilled Veggies and Potatoes - If the grill is already fired up, you might as well grill some veggies and/or potatoes for a perfect pairing.

 Shrimp is such a versatile protein!
 I love how quickly frozen shrimp thaws (no worries about forgetting to take meat out of the freezer) and how quickly it cooks.
-See some other recipe ideas below:
+See some other seafood recipe ideas below:

 Like this recipe?
 Sign up for my e-mail list so you get a weekly e-mail with new recipes from the week as well as occasional ‘bonus’ content not found on the blog!
-E-mail link sign up!
+AND receive a copy of my FREE MINI EBOOK!
+E-mail list sign up!

 Those ads on the page?
 A portion of all ad revenue is being donated to Warrior Dog Rescue.
 A MN-based dog rescue that I foster and volunteer with.

-PrintGrilled Shrimp Kabobs
+Grilled Shrimp Kabobs

 Grilled Shrimp Kabobs are simple to make and perfect for an easy summer meal.
 The lemon marinade for grilled shrimp is so flavorful and fresh tasting.